lewilou22/N64-Video-Player/README.md

 The GUIs can be used with out a libdragon install for video and audio conversion

-If building a packed ROM read the Libdragon instructions below
+OPTIONAL: If building a packed ROM read the Libdragon instructions below

 Put all files on your Everdrives SD card